guettli/programming-guidelines/README.md

 Changes to public APIs should be announced several months in advance.

-Things are different if you are working in an environment which has more constraints (Medical devices, Banking, Insurance, ...), then you don't need my advice, since you get told what to do.
+Things are different if you are working in an environment that has more constraints (Medical devices, Banking, Insurance, ...), then you don't need my advice, since you get told what to do.

 ### Communication with Customers: Binary decision "next" or "later" lists.

 Define "done" with your customers.
-Humans like to be creative and if thing X gets changed, then they have fancy ideas how to change thing Y.
+Humans like to be creative and if thing X gets changed, then they have fancy ideas about how to change thing Y.
 Be friendly and listen: Write these fancy ideas down on the "do later list".

-If the customer have new ideas, let them decide: Should this be on the "do list" or the "do later list".
+If the customer has new ideas, let them decide: Should this be on the "do list" or the "do later list".

 If you don't have a definition of done/ready, then you should not start to write source code.
-First define the goal, then choose a strategy to get to the goal.
+First, define the goal, then choose a strategy to get to the goal.

 Focus on a simple working solution first.
 Add optional stuff to the "do